 - Wash and pat dry the fresh dill.
 Chop it up and place it in a bowl along with the softened cream cheese.
 Stir with a spoon until well combined.

-- On a large cutting board, lay out 12 slices of bread.
-Lightly butter them using unsalted butter since there will be enough salt in the cucumber rounds.
+- Lay 12 slices of bread on a large cutting board.
+Lightly butter half of them with unsalted butter since there will be enough salt in the cucumber rounds.
 Spread the cream cheese with dill on 6 slices of bread.

 - Squeeze the juice from one lemon into a small bowl, then quickly dip the cucumber slices into the lemon juice one at a time.
 Carefully place ten or twelve overlapping cucumber rounds in two rows on top of the slice with the cream cheese.
 Sprinkle with white pepper.

 - Place the other bread slice on top of the sandwich.
 Using your hand, press down on the bread as you cut the crusts off, then slice the sandwiches into fingers, squares, or triangles.
 For the picture, I cut each sandwich into four triangles.

 - Serve immediately for best freshness.

 - The pleasure of a 5-star review of these easy cucumber sandwiches would be greatly appreciated.

 - 👩🏻🍳 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.